collective/collective.developermanual/source/serving/traversing.rst

             return view()

         def checkPermission(self):
-            """
-            You might want to do other stuff
+            """You might want to do other stuff""" raise Unauthorized
-            """
-            raise Unauthorized